i05nagai/memorandum/language/english_speaking.md

     * the act or fact of becoming involved intentionally in a difficult situation
     * the intervention by UN troops prevented fighting from breaking out
     * Even if a given system experiences more actual system, a system that can avoid emergencies that require human intervention will have higher availability than a system that requires hands-on intervention
+    * intervention study
+        * Interventional studies are often performed in laboratories and clinical studies to establish beneficial effects of drugs or procedures
+    * action taken to intentionally become involved in a difficult situation in order to improve it or prevent it from getting worse
+    * intervention in sth
+        * Any intervention in the currency market has to be followed by a tightend of monetary policy
 * wing
     * structure for lying
     * political group